-Interest rate risk is the risk that changes in market rates of interest will adversely affect the fair value of an investment.
+Interest rate risk is the risk that changes in interest rates of debt instruments will adversely affect the fair value of an investment.
 Investments with interest rates that are fixed for longer periods are likely to be subject to more variability in their fair values as a result of future changes in interest rates.
 As a means of communicating interest rate risk, the Authority has elected the segmented time distribution method of disclosure, which requires the grouping of investment cash flows into sequential time periods in tabular form.